dbt-labs/docs.getdbt.com/website/docs/docs/deploy/job-notifications.md

 ### Prerequisites
 - You must be an administrator of the Slack workspace.
 - You must be an account admin to configure Slack notifications in dbt Cloud.
+For more details, refer to [Users and licenses](/docs/cloud/manage-access/seats-and-users).

 ### Set up the Slack integration